Eloquenceee/COS20031/README.md

 ## Setup

 1. Correctly configure database connection in `connect.php`
-2. Make sure the following tables exist in the database with the entitities as defined below:
+2. Make sure the following tables exist in the database with the attributes as defined below:
    - Archer
    - Equipment
    - Competition